French Bulldogs vs. English Bulldogs: Similarities and Differences

 Bulldog’s Tails

 In today’s age, French and English Bulldogs are known to have short, nub-like tails.
-However, back in the day, these Bulldogs were known to have longer tails, but the breeding had been changed over time.
+However, back in the day, these Bulldogs were known to have longer tails, but the breeding had changed over time.

 Characteristic Traits of French Bulldogs and English Bulldogs

 French and English Bulldogs are incredibly affectionate and loyal to their owners, and they are super intelligent.
 Both breeds can be extremely attached to their owners.
-If they are not following you everywhere you go in the house, they touch you in any way possible, even if it was just one paw pad against your foot.
+If they are not following you everywhere you go in the house, they touch you in any way possible, even if it is just one paw pad against your foot.
 Because of this trait, both breeds are known the suffer from dog separation anxiety.

 Personality Traits